 Do you have training records on hand for each and every diver to ensure they are qualified to even conduct the type of diving they are doing?

 These are just a few things that must be thought of.
 There are many teams who have divers using Full Face Masks who do not posses the training certification.
 The same happens with dry suits.
 These are the building blocks of creating an unsafe work environment which lawyers love to see.
 Guess what??
 There will absolutely be lawyers involved in the end.
 We can help you navigate these waters effectively.
 Most of the time, there is someone in a leadership position that simply does not understand that there will need to be money allocated for service and general maintenance of the equipment being used.

 Check out this article from Don Kinney at Cylinder Training Services.
 Don is a wealth of knowledge on cylinders and the laws.

-The training cadre at AHS has experience all over the world.
-From combat operations to burning buildings, the Instruction you receive is going to be given by someone who has a vast knowledge of the subject.
-It is more than just a resume though.
+The Instructors at AHS have had experience all over the world.
 At AHS we understand that community is everything.
 If there is not a good place to call home, then the rest of your life suffers.
 Training the individuals that help provide the goodness found in the community is what we take pride in.

 The training is challenging and very serious.
 If you, or your team, are only in it for the t-shirt and bar stories, then we highly suggest you move on to a different training facility or find a private Instructor elsewhere.